 Some lessons I learnt from this past week is that cooking, proper cooking, it quite enjoyable.
 There were days when I didn’t feel like cooking and I had planned for this by making Root Veg and Turmeric Soup which is stunning – a hearty soup.
 I froze three portions and would turn to this on days when I was too lazy to cook the planned meal.
 I also found that in the first 48 hours I visited the toilet to pass urine quite a bit.
 I’ve since learnt this is normal and it quickly returns to a normal level from day 3 onwards.

 I started to enjoy cooking and learning how everything went together.
 The afternoon hunger pains disappeared after the first 48 hours.
-Towards the end of the week if I wanted anything outside of the meals I’ll either drink water or munch on a few snap peas.
+Towards the end of the week if I wanted anything outside of the meals I will either drink water or munch on a few snap peas.
 My relationship with food has changed dramatically.
 Yes there have been some tempting moments when I’ve wanted to buy a bar of chocolate but I’ve kept focus by thinking about why I’m doing this in the first place, my long term health.

 My energy levels are increasing and my mind is starting to think about returning to the gym which may happen in the coming weeks but not yet.
 I’m starting to feel good about myself again, my depression has lifted and I’m planning for the future again.